BehavioralDataAnalysis/R_package/README.md

 #> 2     1        180.
 ```

 As we can see, the mean heights of the two groups are pretty close.
-Let’s see what it looks like with pure randomization for reference:
+With
+pure randomization on the other hand, the two values are further apart
+from each other:

 ``` r
 set.seed(1)